Salman Rushdie Hospitalised: 15 Facts About The Author Of The Satanic Verses

 - In his 2012 memoir, Rushdie explained that his father adopted the name Rushdie in honour of Averroes (an Andalusian polymath and jurist).

-- In the summer of 1988, Muslim community leaders in Britain denounced The Satanic Summer as blasphemous after its publication.
+- In the summer of 1988, Muslim community leaders in Britain denounced The Satanic Verses as blasphemous after its publication.